emivilla/ds-projects/README.md

 # ds-projects

-*Last update: 29-10-2023*
+*Last update: 15-11-2023*

 ### ⚛️ Intro
 Collection of data science projects aimed at practicing and improving my skills in the field.
 Project ideas are taken from Kaggle, Udemy, Coursera and material freely available on the internet.
-I try to reference all the code, courses and blogs I use to take inspiration and build my work on.
+I try to reference all the code, courses and blogs I use to take inspiration and build my own work.
 I apologise for any missing reference or citation.
 For any complaint, need or curiosity, feel free to contact me at the following e-mail address: villa.emilio1994@gmail.com .